View Shakti's recently published work: "The Face of God: Musings of a New

 photo: Third Eye Visionaries

-The current challenge is to
+The current challenge is to simply be truly Alive.

 What is Aliveness?